benbossc/R-dplyr-tidyr/README.md

 `summarise()` regrouping output by 'continent' (override with `.groups` argument)
 ```

+Filter out European countries and calculate the average life expectancy per country.
+Which has the longest average life expectancy and which has the shortest average life expectancy?
+Which country/countries represents the median life expectancy (rounded to the whole number)?

 # Using Using count()

 A very common operation is to count the number of observations for each group.
 The dplyr package comes with a function that helps with this.